Erwin Bünning

 Erwin Bünning (23 January 1906 – 4 October 1990) was a German biologist.
 His most famous contributions were to the field of chronobiology, where he proposed a model for the endogenous circadian rhythms governing plant photoperiodism.
 From these contributions, Bünning is considered a co-founder of chronobiology along with Jürgen Aschoff and Colin Pittendrigh.

 Life

 Early life and education

 Bünning was born on 23 January 1906 in Hamburg, Germany to Heinrich Bünning and Hermine Bünning (born Winkler).
 A teacher of German, English, mathematics, and biology, Bünning's father was the primary academic influence on Erwin's early life, passing on to Erwin a passion for botany.
 Bünning received his primary education in Hamburg from 1912-1925.
 Bünning then attended the University of Göttingen and the University of Berlin from October 1925-July 1928, where he studied biology, chemistry, physics, and philosophy.
 Bünning earned his Doctorate of Philosophy from the University of Berlin in May 1929.
-During this time, Bünning married his wife Eleanore; the two would later have three children.
+During this time, Bünning married his wife Eleonore; the two would later have four children.